greenelab/deep-review/manuscript.md

 @w6CoVmFK; @1GUizyE8e]) to the exotic and theoretic (e.g.
 training small networks to mimic large networks and ensembles [@1AhGoHZP9; @1CRF3gAV]).
-The largest gains in efficiency have come from computation with graphics processing units (GPUs) [@F3e4wfzQ; @NSgduYNT; @IULiPa6L;
+The largest gains in efficiency have come from computation with GPUs [@F3e4wfzQ; @NSgduYNT; @IULiPa6L;
 @13KjSCKB2; @1FocAi7N0;
 @BQS8ClV0], which excel at the matrix and vector